Robert Newlen: Librarian of Congress dispute

-On May 8, 2025, Hayden was abruptly fired by President Donald Trump through an email sent to Hayden.
+On May 8, 2025, Carla Hayden was abruptly fired by President Donald Trump through an email sent to Hayden.
 In a separate email, Newlen proclaimed that he would serve as the acting librarian of Congress "until further instruction".
 On May 12, four days after Hayden's dismissal, Trump appointed Todd Blanche, the deputy attorney general, as the acting librarian of Congress.
 Newlen did not immediately recognize Blanche's appointment.
 Another official of the library who was dismissed shortly after Hayden, Shira Perlmutter has sued to dispute the legality of her dismissal, as her position as Register of Copyrights is appointed by, and responsible to, the Librarian of Congress.
-Newlen also was appointed by Hayden.
+Newlen was also appointed by Hayden.

+American Library Association

+Newlen served for multiple terms on Council of the American Library Association including the Executive Board.
+He was also an Endowment Trustee.
+Newlen ran for president of the American Library Association for the 2004–2005 term.

+He was awarded the Association's ALA Medal of Excellence in 2016 for his "creative leadership of high order, particularly in library management."
+In 2021, he was honored with the Joseph W. Lippincott Award for distinguished service to the profession of librarianship.
+In 2026 he was awarded Honorary Membership.